Where to buy the iPhone 12 or iPhone 12 Pro

 Why you shouldn’t buy here

-If you plan to switch carriers or open a new line, buying directly from the carrier can be a better bargain—many carriers offer nice incentives to switch over.
+If you plan to switch to a different carrier or open a new line, buying directly from the carrier can be a better bargain—many carriers offer nice incentives to switch over or activate new lines.
 From time to time, carriers may offer deals (“buy one get one free” or other rebates), though those usually require some sort of long-term commitment.
 The best carrier deals tend to be for new line activations and transfers, though.

 Apple offers trade-in value for your old iPhone, but it’s often not as much as a carrier (with the caveat that carriers want to lock you into a long-term payment plan).